Muppet Babies (1984 TV series): Music

+Some of the voice actors had no singing experience and training prior to the production of the series, including Taylor, who was not trained as a singer, and Mandel, who needed a professional singer to help keep him on key.
+Recording sessions of music started out with the cast singing in the same room.
+Proving to be unsuccessful, the cast started to record the songs individually.
+Liebhart was the vocal coach of the cast; Liebhart and Saroyan provided background vocals of the songs.
+Due to Berg unable to sing high notes as Baby Fozzie, Saroyan had to fill in several times.
+The seventh season episode "Sing a Song of Superheroes" had nine minutes of songs that required extra recording studio work.

+The songs mainly compose kiddie lyrics and familiar music genres.
+Themes of the songs include individuality, friendship, and art.
+"Amadogus" (a parody of "Rock Me Amadeus" by Falco), a song featured in the third season episode "Fozzie's Family Tree", was released as a single in 1987 to promote the album Music is Everywhere.
+The song was chosen as a Featured Pick by Cashbox, stating that the "playful tune could garner notoriety as a novelty hit."
+Bill Wedo of The Morning Call called the song "particularly funny", but stated that "kids will enjoy it [while] adults will find it a riot."
+Dee Ann Rexroat of The Gazette called the song as the "best-of-show honors" of the live show Muppet Babies' Live!.

 Themes

 The show focuses on the central ideas of the power of imagination and creative problem-solving to promote an educational concept of creativity.
 Hank Saroyan considered the idea as Jim Henson's vision for children to "believe that anything is possible."
 The techniques of imaginations contributed to the show, such as live-action footage and photographic backgrounds, was stated to interconnect ideas, stories, and characters in a dramatic play.
+D.W.
 Winnicott, a psychoanalytic theorist, described the show as "the intermediate area... allowed to the infant between primary creativity and objective perception based on reality-testing."
 Author Marsha Kindle described the show's techniques as the "kind of transgressive identification across other borders" and a "specialty."

-Other frequent themes involve new ways to play with old toys, imagining adulthood, and facing common childhood firsts.
+Other frequent themes involve books and reading, facing fears, finding new ways to play with old toys, imagining adulthood, and facing common childhood firsts.
 Diane LaBlanc of The Defender analyzed that the moral of the first-season episode "Scooter's Hidden Talent" is finding and developing "inspiration and talent".
-In the book Playing with Power in Movies, Television, and Games, the sixth-season episode "The Green Ranger" was analyzed for its transmedia intersexuality, commodified masquerade, obsolescence, and death to address readers who are concerned about children's interactions on Saturday-morning shows.
+In the book Playing with Power in Movies, Television, and Video Games, the sixth-season episode "The Green Ranger" was analyzed for its transmedia intertextuality, commodified masquerade, obsolescence, and death to address readers who are concerned about children's interactions on Saturday-morning shows.
 The seventh-season episode "Sing a Song of Superheroes" included popular opera arias to interest younger viewers in opera.
-The episode was served as an unofficial tribute to Jim Henson.
+The episode also served as an unofficial tribute to Jim Henson.